esp-rs/book/src/preface.md

 # Preface

 Welcome to a comprehensive guide to using the `esp-rs` ecosystem, created for embedded Rust development on Espressif products.
-This book serves as a practical resource for developers wishing to utilize the capabilities of Rust in `no_std` environments when working with Espressif hardware platforms.
+You will find everything you need to get started and build real-world applications, from setting up your development environment to writing and debugging embedded code in Rust.
+We will also touch on other important aspects such as our tools, give an overview of our software product architecture, and teach how you can contribute to our project.

 ## Who This Book Is For

 This book is intended for people with some experience in Rust and assumes basic knowledge of embedded development and electronics.
-The expected target user of our ecosystem and reader of this book has a basic understanding of concepts such as cross-compilation, common digital interfaces (UART, SPI, I2C), memory-mapped peripherals and interrupts.
+Readers of this book are expected to have a basic understanding of concepts such as cross-compilation, common digital interfaces (UART, SPI, I2C), memory-mapped peripherals and interrupts.
 For those without prior experience, we recommend first reading the [Scope of This Book][prerequisites] and [Resources][resources] sections to get up to speed.

 [prerequisites]: #scope-of-this-book